 Tibial stress fractures are more common in runners than fibular ones because the tibia absorbs the majority of the weight upon loading.

-Nerve and Vascular Causes of Shin Pain in Runners
+#3: Nerve and Vascular Causes of Shin Pain

-So, we’ve discussed a few of the root causes, or potential diagnoses underlying shin pain from running, but how do these occur?
-What causes shin injuries in runners?
+We’ve discussed several potential root causes or diagnoses underlying shin pain from running.
+But – how do these occur?
+What causes shin injuries in the first place?

 Shin splints are particularly common among beginner runners who ramp up their mileage too quickly.
 The muscles in the lower leg are small and relatively weak, but running requires them to work hard with every step to control the motion of the foot and ankle.

 Muscles like the tibialis anterior and tibialis posterior suffer microtears when you run, but this damage can fail to heal between runs if you run too much too soon without adequate recovery time.
-The muscles and periosteum can become inflamed, leading to tight shins when running.
+The muscles and periosteum can become inflamed, leading to tight shins.

 Worn out or unsupportive shoes can lack the cushioning and support needed to keep your body healthy.